gbudjeakp/gbudjeakp/README.md

 Some small designers i made when i dabbled in the UI/UX field for a bit.
 Checkout some of my design at
  ![Dribble](https://img.shields.io/badge/Dribbble-EA4C89?style=for-the-badge&logo=dribbble&logoColor=white)

-Click link the see designs https://dribbble.com/Xzebastian
+Click the link to see the designs https://dribbble.com/Xzebastian

 ### Contact ###